millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide100StartHere.md

 -   Test your connection by clicking the **Test** button, if it succeeds save your connection information by clicking **Save**, then connect to your database by clicking the **Connect** button.

+-   Create another connection named as admin_low using the same information as above, this time pick <databasename>_low as the service name, for example, testdw_low.

 -   You are now ready to move to the next lab.